jbroerken/libmrhab/doc/source/Functions/libmrhab_Directory/MRH_EventStorage/Add.rst

 Remarks
 -------
 * This function is thread safe.
-* The given event will be used to construct a C-style event.
+* The given event will be added without copying.

 Code Examples
 -------------